Three moves the Seahawks should consider ahead of Tuesday’s NFL trade deadline

-The Seahawks are open to making a move ahead of Tuesday’s NFL trade deadline.
+RENTON — The Seahawks are open, wide open, to making a move ahead of Tuesday’s NFL trade deadline — so much so that Pete Carroll on Monday afternoon was practically pleading for someone (anyone?) to make a deal with Seattle.

-Does that mean they will actually make a splash before the 1 p.m.
-PDT deadline Tuesday?
+“I don’t think (the deadline is) going to entertain me as much as I would like,” the Seahawks coach said with a chuckle.
+“It seems kind of quiet.
+As much as we work to get to this point to understand what’s available and what’s going on — like we say, we’re always in on it.

-“It’s a lot of yapping, and not many things will happen,” Carroll said.
-“But we are attempting and will always be involved with everything that’s happening, just so we know what’s happening.”
+“But I’m hoping things start to pick up a little bit.
+Just for fun.”

 It’s likely the Seahawks made their biggest move already when they acquired safety Quandre Diggs from Detroit last week.
-They’ve have reportedly fielded calls from teams asking about Rashaad Penny — the Detroit Lions are rumored to be interested — and the loss of center Justin Britt (knee) could force Seattle to make a move on the offensive line.
+They have reportedly fielded calls from teams asking about Rashaad Penny — the Detroit Lions, in particular, are rumored to be interested — and the loss of center Justin Britt (knee) will force Seattle to make some kind of move on the offensive line.

 Here are three things the Seahawks should consider in the next 24 hours: